xtk93x/Leaflet.TileLayer.ColorFilter/DEVELOPMENT.md

 *   **`devDependencies`**: These are packages needed only for development and building the project, such as `rollup` and `@rollup/plugin-terser`.
 They are **not** included when a user installs this plugin from NPM.
 Because of this, security alerts from GitHub for these packages are generally not a concern for end-users, as this development code is not part of the final distributed product.

 *   **`peerDependencies`**: `leaflet` is listed as a `peerDependency`.
 This tells the user's package manager (like NPM) that your plugin requires Leaflet to be installed, but it doesn't install it for them.
 This is the correct approach for a plugin, as it prevents version conflicts and ensures the user has control over their Leaflet version.

+## Implementation Choice

+This plugin is designed to be imported for its side effects, which means it modifies Leaflet's `TileLayer` directly rather than exporting a new class.
+This is why the import is `import 'leaflet-tilelayer-colorfilter';`.
+This design prevents conflicts with other plugins; if this plugin exported its own `TileLayer` subclass, you couldn't use it with other plugins that do the same.
+By augmenting the original `TileLayer`, features from multiple plugins can be used together on the same layer.